dedenf/dedenf.github.io/_posts/2018-01-16-markdown-editor.md

 ![](/images/posts/illustration/photo-1499750310107-5fef28a66643.jpeg)
 <div class="photo-credit">Photo by <a href="https://unsplash.com/photos/cckf4TsHAuw">Andrew Neel</a> on Unsplash.</div>

-Markdown as [wikipedia](https://id.wikipedia.org/wiki/Markdown) mentioned it, is a lightweight markup language with simple text formatting syntax. the syntax is easy to write, i use markdown for this blog also, confluence page, documents, readme etc. i did love [Markdown mindset](https://hiltmon.com/blog/2012/02/20/the-markdown-mindset/).
+Markdown as [wikipedia](https://id.wikipedia.org/wiki/Markdown) mentioned it, is a lightweight markup language with simple text formatting syntax. the syntax is easy to write, i use markdown for this blog also, confluence page, documents, readme etc. i love [Markdown mindset](https://hiltmon.com/blog/2012/02/20/the-markdown-mindset/) essay.

 And for using markdown essentially you don’t need an Editor if you remember all the syntax, but sometimes it is nice to use an editor for quick formatting and also exporting markdown document to other format like HTML, PDF (_it’s depends on your editor basically_), this list is not necessarily a review, i can comment with my own usage.
 <!--more-->